geraldombuthia/gallant_bulk_sms/README.md

 This is the repo to my first product under the Gallant Byte software Umbrella.
 This is a platform that provides an API to handle bulk sms transfer for developers and businesses.

+## Version Control
+Develop will be the intermediary branch from which other branches are checked out from, developed and merged into before merging into main as production ready releases

 ## Software Architecture, Tools, and Development Considerations

 The following sub readme is what we will work with and use as our guide